 Are Alert Systems Easy to Use?

-We understand that many seniors can be intimidated and overwhelmed by new technology.
-And really, who isn’t?
+I understand that many seniors feel intimidated and overwhelmed by new technology.
+And honestly, who isn’t?
 But rest assured that most medical alert systems are quite easy to use.
-Most alert systems have a simple plug-and-play setup.
-Just plug your landline-based system into a phone jack and follow a few easy setup steps.
+Most systems have a simple plug-and-play setup.
+Just plug your landline-based system into a phone jack and follow a few straightforward steps.

 Medical Alert System Equipment